 This contribution proposes a 6 most probable modes (MPM) based intra mode coding method.
 The MPM list is generated based on the left and top neighboring modes.
 The truncated binary coding is used to signal the remaining 61 non-MPM modes.
 It is reported that under All Intra configuration this proposal can achieve −0.32%/−0.26%/−0.24% Y/U/V BD-rate for VTM2.0.

-JVET-L0681 BoG on CE11: Deblocking filer [A. Norkin, A. Segall, A.M.
-Kotra (Huawei)] [miss]
+JVET-L0681 BoG on CE11: Deblocking filter [A. Norkin, A. Segall, A.M.
+Kotra (Huawei)]

 This is a report of the Breakout Group on Deblocking that met during the 12th meeting.
 The Breakout Group was originally created as two Breakout Groups.
 The first on Long Tap Deblocking Filters, and the second on Deblocking for 4 x N and N x 4 block boundaries.
 Each of these BoGs met separately on October 7th, and then were combined on October 8th.
 The goal of the combined group was as follows: